joaopcnogueira/joaopcnogueira/README.md

 ### Hi there, I'm João 👋

 I’m currently working as a Lead Data Scientist on Datarisk, a company specialized in machine learning models and risk modelling.
-As a Lead Data Scientist, I manage data science projects which I allocate and mentor data scientist during the execution of it.
+As a Lead Data Scientist, I manage data science projects which I allocate and mentor data scientists during the execution of it.

 <!--
 I'm a data scientist, looking to improve my knoledge in data science and machine learning engineering.